 For users seeking stronger privacy and security measures, it is recommended to consider alternative messaging apps like Signal or Skyda (an alternative to Signal with enhanced security features).
 Signal, for example, is known for its strong commitment to privacy and security.
 It not only utilizes end-to-end encryption for all messages and calls but also undergoes regular independent security audits to ensure the efficacy of its encryption protocols.

 Skyda, as an alternative to Signal, offers similar end-to-end encryption capabilities along with additional security enhancements tailored to users' privacy needs.
-These apps prioritize user privacy, offering features that protect metadata, enable self-destructing messages (more about them here), and provide greater control over user data (Click here).
+These apps prioritize user privacy, offering features that protect metadata, enable self-destructing messages (

 It's important for users to be mindful of their choice of messaging apps and prioritize those that prioritize encryption and privacy.
 By selecting messaging apps like Signal or Skyda, users can enhance their communication security and have greater peace of mind knowing their conversations and data are safeguarded from potential unauthorized access or interception.